Venetica: Gameplay

 Fights play out by using a single attack button, combined with evasive or blocking maneuvers.
 However, players can chain multiple attacks to perform powerful combo attacks by timing attacks correctly.
 Additionally, players can use magical spells called mental skills by using mental energy, the game's equivalent to magic points.
 Mental energy is also used to power combat techniques called physical skills.
 Venetica features another type of energy called twilight energy.
 It is collected by fighting enemies using Death's scythe, called "Moonblade" in the game.
 Twilight energy also allows Scarlett to access the spirit world, called the Twilight World, which is required to solve some puzzles.

-Multiple enemies attack the player at the same time, forcing them to be constantly on the move to avoid being attacked from behind.
 Fights against the five main villains take place twice, once in the real world and afterwards again in the Twilight World where the villain has turned into a monster.
 With sufficient twilight energy, Scarlett will enter the Twilight World upon death allowing players to reposition her on the battlefield.
 If she does not have sufficient twilight energy, she will die and players are forced to reload their last manual save-game since Venetica features neither automatic saving nor respawn points.
 Even after replaying scenes, cutscenes and dialogue cannot be skipped.

 The game's head-up display features a medallion in the upper left corner that displays the current health in red, the current mental energy in blue and up to six segments inside that if filled in purple denote sufficient twilight energy to resurrect Scarlett upon death.
 In the middle is an orb that contains the player's level and which slowly fills up as they gain experience.
 In the upper right corner, a mini-map is displayed and in the bottom right corner, a spell bar allows quick access to currently equipped spells.

 In typical role-playing game fashion, Venetica offers players the choice of different weapons and armaments as well as potions and items to heal and help the protagonist.
 Players can find such items in the game world, by defeating enemies and as rewards for completing quests.
 The game features a main quest line based on the story as well as several optional quests that allow players to gain additional loot.
 Venetica offers between 25 and 40 hours of single-player gameplay.